»Bond ... James Bond....«

 Marlene Dietrich in The Devil is a Woman (1935)

-Divinity attended by the Muse of Wit: Marlene Dietrich is met by Sir Noël Coward at London Airport 1954-JUN-16.
+The Goddess of Haute Couture attended by the Muse of Wit: Marlene Dietrich is met by her good friend the Colossus of stage, screen and letters, Sir Noël Coward at London Airport 1954-JUN-16.
 There are photographs of Marlene and Sir Noël at movie premiere subsequent to this photograph.
 Marlene and Sir Noël had been close friends for many years.

 Up until 1946 "London Airport" was at Croydon Aerodrome.
-There was nothing at Heathrow.
+Heathrow had been built during WWII to handle military transport aircraft.

 At the Louis Sherry Bar in the Metropolitan Opera : John Gielgud smokes a cigarette, Marlene Dietrich and Noel Coward are between cigarettes.
 Notice John Guilgud holds his (then filterless) cigarette in a particular R.A.D.A fashion, as if striking a pose.
 This particular style of smoking may be observed in all of the great English actors of the pre-filter period.
 Photograph by Alfred Eisenstaedt .